DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 say $1 if $str =~ m/(\d+)/g # 1234
 ```

 Both will print `1234` to the console.
-But with the `/g` modifcator there is a
+But with the `/g` modifier there is a
 difference.
-Perl internally saves the position where the Regex engine stopped.
+Perl internally saves the position where the regex engine stopped.
 So when you do another new match against `$str` with a regex that has `/g`
-enabled it startes again where it stopped.
-Maybe code explains itself
+enabled, it startes again where it stopped.
+For example:
-better.

 ```perl
 say $1 if $str =~ m/(\d+)/; # prints 1234